iotivity/IoTivity-Getting-Started/gsg-kit.md

 ## Connect to the Raspberry Pi

-The steps in this section use SSH.
-As an alternative, attach a monitor and USB keyboard to the Raspberry Pi.
+The steps in this section use SSH to open a monitor on your personal computer that will let you type commands for the Raspberry Pi.
+As an alternative, attach a monitor and USB keyboard directly to the Raspberry Pi.

 1. Open a terminal on your development PC.